hackfestca/hfscoreboard/README.md

 Database replication
 --------------------

-1. Clone db.hf or make a fresh install of a primary database
+1. Clone db.hf or make a fresh install of a primary database.
-2. On the primary database,
+2. On the primary database, configure the following variables.

     ```
     wal_level = hot_standby
     ...
     max_wal_senders = 3
      ```
  Then add this to pg_hba.conf

     ```
     host    replication     all             172.28.70.19/32         trust
     ```
-3. On secondary database,
+3. On secondary database, configure the following variables.

     ```
     hot_standby = on
     ```